rebeccawilliams/oldrebeccawilliamssite/content/pages/pricing.md

       - title: DC Legal Hackers
         content: >
-          DC Legal Hackers is meetup group of 1700+ technologists, lawyers, and policymakers that meet to discuss and hack on legal tech and tech policy.
+          DC Legal Hackers is meetup group of 1700+ technologists, lawyers, and policymakers that meet to discuss and hack everything betwixt law and technology.
 I helped found the group and host 70+ panels, trainings, and hackathons over 7 years.
 It was the second chapter in a network the Legal Hacker Community which now boasts 130+ chapters across 6 contitents.
 While co-organizing DGLH I also served on the Legal Hackers board.